visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/Code/readme.md

+BWC_1.28 is the latest version.
+MQTT and configurable settings in one tab "USER_PARAMS"

 From Arduino IDE, upload the sketch via serial and then LittleFS data.
 How this is done is beyond the scope of this readme.
 Settings: